Should Art Prints Be Matted? Does It Matter? Explained

 What medium is your art print?

-Is it a paper print, canvas, or something else?
-This will also determine if any matting is necessary.
 A canvas art print can stand alone without a mat and will look great while paper art prints may need some additional protection against fingerprints and dust.

 Paper art prints should always be matted under a certain size as I have already mentioned and canvas prints should never be matted no matter how big or small they are.